sinonkt/esci-starter-pack/step-1-passwordless-environment-setup/README.md

 ![Alt text](/misc/images/key-pair-generated.png "key-pair generated")

 Now we've Private Key locate at `~/.ssh/id_rsa` and Public key at `~/.ssh/id_rsa.pub`.

-We should keep `~/.ssh/id_rsa` secure and backup whenever we reinstall OS or move to other laptop.
+Notes: We should keep `~/.ssh/id_rsa` secure and backup whenever we reinstall OS or move to other laptop.

 ## Setup Passwordless#2 Copy Public key to e-Sci